Maxim-Mazurok/expenses/README.md

   This is required to correctly check that all reimbursable payments were actually reimbursed.
   Current approach: add reimbursable expenses to reimbursable income and verify that it's zero.
   But this is not always the case (currency exchange rate changed, or I was reimbursed more than expected).
+  Maybe, not only link them, but also have checkbox to manually resolve them.
 ---

 💰Expenses is a